cockroachdb/docs/v21.2/create-changefeed.md

 Parameter | Description
 ----------|------------
-`table_name` | The name of the table (or tables in a comma separated list) to create a changefeed for.<br><br>**Note:** Changefeeds do not share internal buffers, so each running changefeed will increase total memory usage.
-To watch multiple tables, we recommend creating a changefeed with a comma-separated list of tables.
+`table_name` | The name of the table (or tables in a comma separated list) to create a changefeed for.<br><br>**Note:** Before creating a changefeed, consider the number of changefeeds versus the number of tables to include in a single changefeed.
+Each scenario can have an impact on total memory usage or changefeed performance.
+See [Create and Configure Changefeeds](create-and-configure-changefeeds.html) for more detail.
 `sink` | The location of the configurable sink.
 The scheme of the URI indicates the type.
 For more information, see [Sink URI](#sink-uri) below.
 `option` / `value` | For a list of available options and their values, see [Options](#options) below.